Hasier Arraiz

-Hasier Arraiz Barbadillo (born 13 June 1973) is a Spanish politician from the Basque Country.
+Hasier Arraiz Barbadillo (born 13 June 1973) is a former Basque politician.
 He was the first president of Sortu, and a member of the Basque Parliament.

 Early life

 Arraiz was born on 13 June 1973 in Gasteiz.
 He went on to study romance studies at the University of the Basque Country.
 Having participated in youth groups against the military in Gasteiz, in 1997 he was sentenced to two years and four months in prison for military draft evasion.
 He was pardoned a year later.

 Political career

 Early career

 In his youth, Arraiz was a member of Jarrai, a youth organisation of the Abertzale left that has since been banned as a terrorist group.
 He was a candidate for Euskal Herritarrok in the constituency of Álava in the regional elections of the Basque Country in 1998 and in 2001.
 In 1998 he was a deputy candidate, and in 2001 was sixth on the party list.